 Would you marry someone simply to help them out of a dilemma?

 This is what Sophie Woods, a university student, is about to do, a business arrangement, nothing more.
-But what happens afterward is the stuff that dreams, and Hollywood movies are made of.
+But what happens afterwards is the stuff that dreams, and Hollywood movies are made of.
 Sophie, young and naïve, has never done anything risky before and has no idea of what fate awaits her.

 Gerrie, a South African student, is an aspiring rock star with wealthy parents, who unfortunately don’t approve of his career choice.
 Gerrie wants to stay in England and the only way he can do that, is to get married.